ramenmen/roguelike/README.md

 # 2D Roguelike Tutorial - Reflections

 Through completing the tutorial, I learned a lot about Unity's functions.
 Even though the structure of the project is simple, it does make use of important functions in Unity such as coroutines and inheritances.
 For me, it cemented the fact that it's crucial to make use of the full arsenal of available tools so as not to repeat code.
 I also learnt about several functions of Unity that I hadn't known about before.
 For instance, I never knew you could lock the inspector.
+This saves a lot of effort when adding multiple object references to one particular object, as we can freely select assets without worrying about the inspector changing.

 <img width="423" alt="Screenshot 2022-01-21 at 1 16 41 AM" src="https://user-images.githubusercontent.com/66139098/150500313-aeb24412-152c-4609-a046-15653a139620.png">